-To apply for any Washburn University graduate degree or certificate program (other than the Master of Studies in Law, Juris Doctor, or the L.L.M. degree programs) you must complete the online application at www.applyweb.com/washburn/index.ftl.
+To apply for any Washburn University graduate degree or certificate program (other than the Master of Studies in Law, Juris Doctor, or the L.L.M. degree programs) you must complete the online application at www.applyweb. com/washburn/index.ftl.
 Students currently enrolled in a baccalaureate degree program at Washburn University also need to complete the online application for admission to any of the graduate programs.
 Some of the graduate programs also require an essay, letters of recommendation, or other materials as part of the online application.
 The \$40 application fee must be paid with the submission of the online graduate application.
 International Students should complete the application at the link above.
+Students wishing to transfer from one graduate program at Washburn University to another at Washburn must submit a new application and pay the \$40 fee

-An official transcript of your baccalaureate degree must be sent directly from the regionally accredited institution that awarded the degree to the Washburn University academic unit that offers the graduate degree program to which you are seeking admission (i.e., the School of Business, the School of Nursing, or the applicable department in the School of Applied Studies and the College of Arts and Sciences).
-Graduates of Washburn University baccalaureate degree programs do not need to have a copy of their transcript sent to the academic unit.
+An official transcript of your baccalaureate degree must be sent directly from the regionally accredited institution that awarded the degree to the Washburn University Registrar Graduates of Washburn University baccalaureate degree programs do not need to have a copy of their transcript sent to the Registrar.